Benefits of School Newspapers for Students

 Make contact with one of the current editors and ask what opportunities there are for writing.
 Visit your university’s freshers’ fair and interact with the editorial team; make sure to attend any meetings they hold during the term, too.
 Once you’ve completed your first piece, you can start thinking about writing other articles to expand your portfolio.
 Writing articles also opens the door to future editorial roles within the newspaper.

-If you’re desperate to get involved but worried about a lack of writing experience, you could participate in a course designed to improve your writing skills; the writing course offered by Oxford Scholastica aims to develop your writing prowess, ensuring you can send in polished, confident content when you arrive at campus.
+If you’re desperate to get involved but worried about a lack of writing experience, you could participate in a course designed to improve your writing skills; the writing courses for teens offered by Oxford Scholastica aims to develop your writing prowess, ensuring you can send in polished, confident content when you arrive at campus.

 - Keen to join a student paper but worried about a lack of writing experience?
 Take a look at our Writing Summer School